variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 weight_number: 4
 ---

 **First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8pm, it is a self-guided tour.
-Join us on Friday, December 6th, 2019 for our next First Friday.**
+Join us on Friday, January 3rd, 2020 for our next First Friday.**

 *Participating locations:*